 Sometimes the best thing you can do when you’re too sore to move is to keep moving!
 Within reason of course.
 Low-intensity exercises like walking can be great for aiding recovery – not to mention a secret weapon for fighting fat.
 More on that here.

 - Listen to your body

 You’ve heard it before and you’ll hear is again – you know your body best!
-If something doesn’t feel right or if you’re in significant or long-lasting pain, always seek the advice of a medical professional to get the all clear.
-Remember – there’s no short cuts to success.
+If something doesn’t feel right or if you’re in significant or long-lasting pain, always seek the advice of a medical professional to get the all-clear.
+Remember – there are no short cuts to success.
 Pushing on with an injury when you’re running on empty will only slow you down in the long run.
 Listen to your body and give it the rest and recharge it needs!

 Keen to hear more about post-workout recovery?